Skip to main content

 • Find applications taking advantage of the AFCP or Track 1 programs.

-Complex Example Searches
+Complex Searches Example

 Rejection Searching

 35 U.S.C.
-102 Makato will search for applications where "35 USC 102" and "Makato" appear.
+102 Makato will search for applications where "35 USC 102" and "Makato" appear. ย

 Juristat Tip: If you have access to Platform's premium features, use the Search Scope at the bottom to specify that you want to search for these terms in the text of final and non-final rejections only.